manascb1344/TensorForce/README.md

 4. <strong>Portfolio Monitoring and Analysis</strong>: The dashboard UI of TensorForce offers users a comprehensive view of their portfolios, including performance metrics, asset allocation, and historical data.
 This enables users to monitor their investments effectively, identify trends, and adjust their strategies accordingly.

-## 💲Monetization Opportunities for Developers:
+## 💲 Monetization Opportunities for Developers:

 - Model Marketplace Fees: Developers who list their trading models on the marketplace can pay fees or commissions for each sale made through the platform.
 - Premium Features: Certain training models or portfolio analysis tools can be offered as premium upgrades for users willing to pay an additional fee.